-Attention deficit hyperactivity disorder (ADHD) and obsessive-compulsive disorder (OCD) are both mental health conditions that can significantly impact an individual’s life.
-However, there are some crucial differences in how these conditions manifest.
+Attention deficit hyperactivity disorder (ADHD) and obsessive-compulsive disorder (OCD) are both mental health conditions.
+They each involve different characteristics and affects on daily life.

 People with OCD tend to have obsessive thoughts, which they try to prevent by engaging in repetitive rituals, or compulsions.
 In contrast, a person with ADHD typically presents with excessive hyperactivity and impulsivity and difficulty focusing on one task at a time.